jodavaho/kda-tools/README.md

 For that, I keep a journal of matches, and am writing this tool to output some insights on the data gathered.

 To use it, you *will* have to write down match information.
 But matches last an hour, so that's not much overhead.

-Then, you'll have to use the two tools this provides:
+Then, you'll have to use the tools this package provides:

 -  `kda-stretch` will stretch out the data in your journal into a stream.
 This is useful for piping into other programs or your own analysis.
 Use it like this: `cat journal.txt | kda-stretch` or `<journal.txt kda-stretch`.
 -  `kda-corr` the alpha (unstable, unreliable) version of some multi-variate regression that will tell you how well the KDAB spreads you're seeing are explained by your choices in equipment and friends.